 - Documentation of current certification in adult, child and infant cardiopulmonary resuscitation (CPR) and first aid.
 Both American Red Cross and American Heart are accepted.

-- A site plan of your premises that includes: indication of all areas where children will be served (floor plan) and the location of any businesses co-located on the premises.
-This does not need to be a professional scaled plan, but you do need measurements of areas children will be in.
+- This requirement change with the 2022 FCC Licensing Rule.
+A floor plan is no longer required for licensing.
+However, drawing up a site plan of your premises that includes: indication of all areas where children will be served (floor plan) and the location of any businesses co-located on the premises will help you both plan your space usage and allow you to figure your total square footage.
+Your square footage is important for figuring your taxes – Time/Share %.
+This drawing does not need to be a professional scaled plan, but you do need measurements of areas children will be in.

 - water test from a designated lab

 - Pre-licensing training offered through Maine Roads to Quality Professional Development Network (MRTQ PDN)

 - Getting Started in Family Child Care (for new family child care providers)(6 hours) – Required by Child Care Licensing in Maine for new family child care providers.
 Covers the basic aspects of operating an in-home child care program.
 Training is offered online.

 - You will need to clear a background check.
 Any adult living within your residence will also need to clear a background check. (done by the State of Maine through Licensing)